Adore2113/MarsHSim/docs/v1_scope.md

     ♡ cons: nutrient imbalance and pathogens (plant disease)

-    ♡ my friend Joe had a hydroponic set up at his house that he built using clay balls, a massive fishtank, a grow light and plants at different levels to the light, it was one perfect interconnected system and that is my inspiration

     ♡ lightweight clayballs from earth able to pack in tightly and securely in the starship, slow degration over years to Mars instead of soil

     ♡ grow racks, artificial grow lights